JakeHL/libNitroStream/README.md

 # libNitroStream
-A library to expose all the necessary methods to connect to run NitroStream.
+A library to expose all the necessary methods to connect and run NitroStream.

 NitroStream Gtk# was built from the ground up using this.
 NitroStream proper will be ported to this eventually.